Bachelor's of Business Administration: Career and Salary Facts

 How Much Can I Expect to Earn?

 BBA holders in managerial positions may have some of the highest earnings potential.
-According to the BLS, the median annual wages of all advertising and promotions managers were $96,720 in May 2014.
-In addition, sales managers had median wages of $110,660 and marketing managers had even higher median wages of $127,130.
+According to the BLS, the median annual salary of all advertising and promotions managers was $96,720 in May 2014.
+In addition, sales managers had a median salary of $110,660 and marketing managers had an even higher median salary of $127,130.

-Advertising and promotions managers, as of May 2014, earned the most in the wired telecommunications carriers industry with a mean annual wage of $171,040, according to the BLS.
-Similarly, sales managers working in the BLS category of securities and commodity contracts intermediation made the most with a mean annual wage of $191,950.
-For marketing managers, securities and commodity exchanges was the highest paying industry with a mean annual wage of $213,620.
+Advertising and promotions managers, as of May 2014, earned the most in the wired telecommunications carriers industry with a mean annual salary of $171,040, according to the BLS.
+Similarly, sales managers working in the BLS category of securities and commodity contracts intermediation made the most with a mean annual salary of $191,950.
+For marketing managers, securities and commodity exchanges was the highest paying industry with a mean annual salary of $213,620.